 The wheel studs and nuts are designed for specific applications.
 All aluminum and some steel wheels have wheel stud nuts with an enlarged nose.
-This enlarged nose is necessary to ensure proper retention page
+This enlarged nose is necessary to ensure proper retention of the wheels.
+Do not use replacement studs or nuts with a different design or lesser quality.